 Resell live streaming functionality to others

 Since DaCast is white label, API integrations are seamless and invisible.
 This allows reseller functionality.
-Essentially, a business or institution can purchase streaming services in bulk.
+Essentially, a business or institution can purchase streaming data in bulk.
 They can then resell portions of the bandwidth for others to access.

 Maintain a highly professional appearance

-Ustream comparison with DaCast
+UStream Comparison with DaCast

 DaCast aims to bring cutting-edge live streaming technology to all businesses and groups.
 This is what we call “the democratization of live streaming.”

 The basic DaCast plan offers 300 viewer hours at just $19 per month.
-That’s three times the viewer hours at one-fifth the cost of the basic Ustream plan.
-This basic plan also offers advanced features not supported by basic Ustream plans, including:
+That’s three times the viewer hours at one-fifth the cost of the basic UStream plan.
+This basic plan also offers advanced features not supported by basic UStream plans, including:

 - Full white-label branding control